neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 3 - Moving Data/README.md

 ## Import Instructions

-Follow these steps to import the data into your Neo4j Aura database:

 1.  **Open Neo4j Aura Console:**
-    * Go to your Neo4j Aura console.
+Follow these steps to import the data into your Neo4j Aura database.
+Lets' use the Import tool.
+In the data services section, click on "Import" and in the Import section, select the "Graph models" tab.
 ![](images/01.png)

 2.  **Navigate to Import:**
-    * In the data services section, click on "Import."
+    *
 ![](images/02.png)
 ![](images/03.png)
 3.  **Access Graph Models:**
-    * In the Import section, select the "Graph models" tab.
+    *
 ![](images/04.png)

 4.  **Open Graph Model:**